luloxi/Feet2Walk/README.md

 5. FeetCoordinator Contract: Acts as the owner of both tokens and handles minting, burning, and ETH withdrawals by the owner.

-6. FeetCoordinator BurnAndMintTokens function: Function to prevent front-running when burning to purchase cheaper tokens.
+6. FeetCoordinator endWalkAndBuyTokens function: Function to prevent front-running when burning to purchase cheaper tokens.
 This function enhances the security and fairness of the token ecosystem.

 ## Economic variables